Best Robot Vacuum Mops 2026: Ranked & Compared

 The Verdict

-If your priority is corner mopping and thick-carpet extraction and you've shortlisted the Dreame X60 Max Ultra Complete at its $1,599 street price, this lines up with what you actually need.
+If your priority is corner mopping and thick-carpet extraction and you've shortlisted the DREAME X60 Max Ultra Complete at its ~$1,345 street price, this lines up with what you actually need — provided you can live with Dreamehome's software bugs.

 Best Budget: Yeedi M14 Plus